Search Articles

 Summary of Documents and Information

-You can also use it as a way to provide any information your representative, agents, or trustee may need to make decisions for you and per your wishes.
+You can also use it as a way to provide any information your personal representative (executor), power of attorney agents, or trustee may need to make decisions for you per your wishes.
 It can be a big help when these people are grieving, distraught, or unable to think clearly.

-As part of this portfolio, you may wish to include a letter advising them on how you would like matters handled.
+As part of this portfolio, you may wish to include a letter advising them on how to handle certain matters.
 Although not legally binding, it can help bridge the gap and answer questions about your intentions.

-You can also use this as an opportunity to tell loved ones where originals or important documents are stored, how to access them, who has copies, whether you have a power of attorney, if you have created documents regarding your health care wishes, and much more.
-In an age where people have less of a paper trail and more of an electronic existence, this can be invaluable and make your loved ones’ ability to act more seamless.
+You can also use this as an opportunity to tell loved ones where originals or important documents are stored, how to access them (website addresses, logins, and passwords), who has copies, whether you have a power of attorney, if you have created documents regarding your health care wishes (advance directives), and much more.
+In an age where people have less of a paper trail and more of an electronic existence, this can be invaluable to help your loved ones get through difficult times seamlessly.

 Why You Should Consider Letters of Instruction